bshongwe/bshongwe/README.md

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Software Engineering certification at ALX Africa
+- 🔭 I'm currently pursuing my Software Engineering certification at ALX Africa (and have also volunteered for code reviews, assisting technical mentors)
 - 📝 I write in-depth, long-form articles on my blog page

 ## My Articles